ervandew/eclim/doc/content/index.rst

 ========================

-You can follow the :doc:`eclim install guide </install>` which will walk you through downloading and installing eclim..
+You can follow the :doc:`eclim install guide </install>` which will walk you through downloading and installing eclim.

 ================
 How do I use it?